-- SOL is at the start of a file or string, and also immediately following any occurrence of a newline sequence. - o There is no empty line within the sequence \u0000D\u0000A. - Note that there may be a separate pattern for "beginning of text" for a multiline mode, one which matches only at the beginning of the first line, e.g., in Perl \A.
+- SOL is at the start of a file or string, and depending on matching options, also immediately following any occurrence of a newline sequence. - There is no empty line within the sequence \u000D\u000A, that is, between the first and second character. - Note that there may be a separate pattern for "beginning of text" for a multiline mode, one which matches only at the beginning of the first line, e.g., in Perl \A.